rnella01/command-line-rust-book/echor/README.md

 # Chapter 2.
 Test for Echo

+## Changes in testing strategy
+- Instead of executing the shell script `mk-outs.sh` as described in the book, I chose to execute variations of `echo` using the `std::process::Command` and comparing its output with corresponding `echor` execution.

+___
 - The lack of any return type for `main` implies that the function returns what Rust calls the `unit type`
   - The [unit type](https://doc.rust-lang.org/std/primitive.unit.html) is like an empty value and is signified with a set of empty parentheses: ()
 - The () type has exactly one value (),